 Oral contraceptives, transdermal, and intravaginal contraceptives are covered at 100% under the VALUE Medical Option through Medco Mail Order only.
 If you purchase contraceptives from a retail pharmacy, no benefits are payable.
-If you purchase a brand name contraceptive that has a generic equivalent, you are responsible for the cost difference between generic and brand.
+If you purchase a brand name contraceptive that has a generic equivalent, you are responsible for the cost difference between brand and generic.